API usage agreement

 - Logging and monitoring

-include all types of access to data (view, modification,
+all types of access to data (view, modification, deletion).

 - Log files should be timestamped and adequately protected

-against tampering and unauthorized access.
+against tampering and unauthorised access.
 Clocks should be

 - Actions of the system administrators and system operators,